Robert-van-Engelen/Forth500/manual.md

 where `size` assigns variable `fz` the file size, `gulp` reads the whole file at once and `data` returns the address and size of the file data (i.e. as _c-addr_ _u_) for convenience.

+## Troubleshooting

+### Problem: file won't open or cannot INCLUDE a file from COM: E: or F:

+When BREAK is pressed or an error occurs while files are still open, the file cannot be re-opened until it is closed.
+Therefore, always close files in your program (which may require an exception handler).
+On the other hand, you can close a file with `fileid FILE-CLOSE` where `fileid` is a positive integer between 4 and 15 (1 to 3 are associated with standard IO).
+Therefore, you can try `4 FILE-CLOSE .` then `5 FILE-CLOSE .` up to 15 to close all files.

 ## Further reading